chips-blockchain/pangea-poker/README.md

 ### Developer Mode

-You can activate developer mode by modifying application state in `store/initialState.ts`, change value `isDeveloperMode` to true
+You can activate developer mode and skip the startup modal by adjusting the `src/config/local.json`.

 ## Contributing